rns/MarpaX-Parse-Take-I/rationale.md

 A working example of (1) and (3) is in a GitHub repo [1].
 This is an adaptation of the "reverse diff" use case specified in Parse::RecDescent tutorial [2]

 The repo also contains working examples of (2), (4), and others as shown in README.md [3]—this is what I consider to be an alpha (all tests pass) version of the module that was tentatively named Marpa-Easy, discussed on marpa parser mailing list at [4], and after some refactoring will become MarpaX::Parse.
+Or so I hope. :)

 I deliberately avoided naming the module MarpaX::Parser as it is not the parser, just an interface to it.
 The parser is Marpa::R2  [5] by Jeffrey Kegler [6].